 Click here for 2014 RFP and other resources

 This program supports the creation of community learning centers that provide academic enrichment opportunities during non-school hours for children, particularly those who attend high-poverty and low-performing schools.
 The program helps students meet state and local student standards in core academic subjects, such as reading and math; offers students a broad array of enrichment activities that can complement their regular academic programs; and offers literacy and other educational services to the families of participating children.

 The program has served 102,000 students in West Virginia since 2004 and there are currently 169 sites operating around the state.
 21st Century Community Learning Center programs are delivered before school, after school, and during the summer

 The West Virginia Department of Education makes competitive local grants (based on available federal funding) to eligible

 organizations to support the implementation of community learning centers

 that will assist student learning and development.
 Eligible applicants

 - public and private agencies,

 - institutions of higher education, and

-Lights On Afterschool was Thursday, October 17.
+Lights On Afterschool is Thursday, October 23rd.
 Please click the link below to access the Afterschool Alliance website.